Submitting Canvas Video Assignments as a Student

 If you are creating an individual video, you can use Microsoft Stream, Windows 11 Snipping Tool, or the screen capture tool in Microsoft PowerPoint with your SVSU account.
 Automatic saving to OneDrive (except Windows 11 Snipping tool) makes it easy to create a sharable link, and post the link to a Canvas.

-If you create a video with a tool outside of SVSU, you need to download it from the platform you recorded your video from.
+If you create a video with a tool outside of SVSU, like YouTube or others, you need to download it from the platform you recorded your video from.
 Upload the video to your SVSU OneDrive and create a link to post to Canvas.
-We recommend to using SVSU Supported Tools, it involves less work for you (see table below).
+We recommend using SVSU Supported Tools, it involves less work for you (see comparison table below).

 • Assignment submission: Your instructor can view your video for grading.